stareque-atlassian/webkit-bug-ios16-example/README.md

 ## Overview

-A sample project to demonstrate that a WebKit internal crash/bug occurs when on (Intel Mac/Xcode14 beta5/Simulator/iOS16) and running `WKWebView.evaluateJavaScript(..) {} `.
+A sample project to demonstrate that a WebKit internal crash/bug occurs when on (Xcode14 beta5/Simulator/iOS16) and running `WKWebView.evaluateJavaScript(..) {} `.
 The closure passed does not get called and a WebKit crash is logged in console.

 This happens only when all the cases are met:
-* Developer on Intel Mac
 * Xcode 14 beta5
 * Simulator on iOS 16